-In Grazalema Natural Park, Spanish ibex can be seen all year round.
+In the Sierra de Grazalema Natural Park, Spanish ibex can be seen all year round.

 The scientific names are as follows:

-Generally shy creatures, these native ungulates (mammals with divided hooves) live around oak or pine woodland on the edges of open rocky areas of altitude ranging between 200 to 3.300 metres.
+Spanish Ibex (Capra pyrenaica hispanica) Cabra montés are generally shy creatures and these native ungulates (mammals with divided hooves) live around oak or pine woodland on the edges of open rocky areas of altitude ranging between 200 to 3.300 metres.
 They favour higher reaches during the warmer months where they can show considerable skill on climbing onto seemingly impossible cliffs and descend for improved shelter during the winter.
 The position of herds on a mountain side will also be dictated by the available grazing and domestic stock or human interference.

 These wild caprine spend their days moving gradually across the mountain side browsing on oaks, primarily Holm’s oak (Quercus ilex) as well as grasses and flowering non-woody plants (forbs).
 Within the group some may be watching out for danger, others resting or grooming.
 If startled a warning snort will alert all and the herd will flee, nimbly crossing scree slopes and dangerous precipices if needs be, following a leader to safety.